• ECTS

 Admission

-Applications are submitted via e-candidat rouge (generally between March and June) and evaluated by the teachers in charge of pedagogy.
-The evaluation is based on the level of training, results and assessments obtained by the candidate during his or her post-baccalaureate studies, but also on his or her professional project and knowledge of the field of expertise that the candidate wishes to develop (Perfumes or Flavors).
-The shortlisted candidate is called for an interview by telephone/videoconference and/or on the training site.
+Applications are submitted via e-candidat rouge (usually between March and June) and evaluated by the teachers responsible for teaching.
+The evaluation is based on the candidate's level of education, results, and assessments obtained during their post-baccalaureate studies, but also on their career plans and knowledge of the area of expertise they wish to develop (Perfumes or Flavors).
+Shortlisted candidates are invited to a telephone/videoconference interview and/or an interview at the training site.

 Read more